-In the next few posts, I'm going to re-focus on the Patient-Centered Life-Cycle Value Chain series [click here for the first post in the series].
-Specifically, I'll discuss how to bring high value to the healthcare consumer through a new type of wellness program we're developing, which offers a whole-person integrated-care solution.
+In this post, I discuss how to bring high value to the healthcare consumer through a new wellness program we're developing, offering a whole-person integrated-care solution.
 I welcome your questions and comments.

 What is Whole-Person Integrated Care?

-The whole-person perspective is critical for preventing and treating health problems in a cost-effective manner because it helps lower overall healthcare expenditures, improve care outcomes, and enhance wellbeing since many physical disorders and psychological problems are related; for example:
+The whole-person perspective is critical for preventing and cost-effectively treating health problems because it helps lower overall healthcare expenditures, improve care outcomes, and enhance well-being since many physical disorders and psychological issues are related; for example:

-- Serious physiological disorders that tend to appear or flare up with significant life changes and stress, such as disturbances in autoimmunity
+- Severe physiological disorders that tend to appear or flare up with significant life changes and stress, such as disturbances in autoimmunity

-- Emotional difficulties often associated with medical illnesses and procedures such as AIDS, bone marrow transplants, severe burns, heart or liver transplants, end-stage kidney disease entailing dialysis, hip fracture, open-heart surgery, and plastic surgery
+- Emotional difficulties are often associated with medical illnesses and procedures such as AIDS, bone marrow transplants, severe burns, heart or liver transplants, end-stage kidney disease entailing dialysis, hip fracture, open-heart surgery, and plastic surgery.

-- Psychological problems cause, exacerbate, or impede healing of many physical illnesses.
+- Psychological problems cause, exacerbate or impede the healing of many physical illnesses.

 - Psychological treatment (of emotional and behavioral problems) helps remedy many physical ailments and thus reduces overall medical costs.

-- People who are healthy both physically and psychologically have greater peace of mind, are more focused and energized, are more productive, make fewer mistakes, have fewer accidents, and are more satisfied with their lives and work.
+- People who are physically and psychologically healthy have greater peace of mind, are more focused and energized, are more productive, make fewer mistakes, have fewer accidents, and are more satisfied with their lives and work.

 Integrated care brings together well-care and sick-care:

-- Well-care focuses on preventing physical, mental and mind-body health problems from occurring or worsening—as well as achieving a sense of emotional well-being and peace-of-mind—through healthy living, wise decision-making, responsible action to deal with distressing life situations, and using effectively coping strategies.
+- Well-care focuses on preventing physical, mental, and mind-body health problems from occurring or worsening, achieving a sense of emotional well-being and peace of mind through healthy living, wise decision-making, and responsible action to deal with distressing life situations, and using effective coping strategies.

-- Sick-care focuses on treating acute, sub-acute and chronic health problems (physical, mental and mind-body) through traditional allopathic procedures and/or complementary and alternative methods.
+- Sick-care treats acute, sub-acute, and chronic health problems (physical, mental, and mind-body) through traditional allopathic procedures and/or complementary and alternative methods.

-Thus, Instead of viewing sick-care and well-care as two separate avenues in the road to health, this integrated approach involves a new kind of coordination and collaboration between (a) medical and related sick-care practitioners focused on the diagnosis and treatment of health problems and (b) well-care practitioners focused on prevention, recovery and well-being, as well as peak performance.
+Thus, instead of viewing sick-care and well-care as two separate avenues on the road to health, this integrated approach involves a new kind of coordination and collaboration between (a) medical and related sick-care practitioners focused on the diagnosis and treatment of health problems and (b) well-care practitioners focused on prevention, recovery, and well-being, as well as peak performance.

 This whole-person integrated care strategy offers a sensible way to help people: